 Data recovery from system partition

-Normally, a new hard drive is divided into several logical partitions to treat one disk as if it were multiple disks for the sake of convenience and better performance of the hard drive.
-Isolated partitions increase data safety as well – if one partition is corrupted data on other partitions remain intact.
-Traditionally operating system and program files are separated from user files and are usually stored on an independent partition referred to as system partition – Disk C: for Windows, for example.
-As you buy a new computer with a preinstalled operating system you probably get a hard drive with the only partition which is the system partition where user files, program files and operating system are not separated from each other.
-Unfortunately, the system partition is exposed to the impact of viruses, sudden power cuts, software malfunctions, hardware failures and simply accidental deletion of files that may be a good cause for loss of essential information.
+Normally, a new hard drive is divided into several logical partitions.
+Thus, one disk is treated as if it were multiple disks for the sake of convenience and better performance of the drive.
+Isolated partitions increase data safety as well – if one partition gets corrupted, data on other partitions remain intact.
+Traditionally, the operating system and program files are separated from user files and are usually stored on an independent partition referred to as a system partition (Disk C: in Windows, for example).
+When you buy a new computer with a preinstalled operating system, you are likely to get a hard drive with the only partition which is the system partition where user files, program files and operating system are not separated.

-Such negative factors as operating system malfunctions and software or hardware failures may cause damage to the operating system itself.
-As a result, your computer will shut down and won't boot again.
-Blue screen, repeated system rebooting are indicators of a damaged operating system.
-If the system partition only contained the operating system, the problem can be simply solved by reinstalling it.
-But if important files were stored on the system partition or this was the only disk partition, the files will be gone for good after the installation of an operating system.
+If the system partition contains the operating system only, the problem can be simply solved by reinstalling it.
+But if important files are stored on the system partition or this was the only disk partition, the files will be gone for good after reinstalling an operating system.

 For such cases, SysDev Laboratories advises using UFS Explorer Backup and Recovery CD which includes the Ubuntu Linux operating system and the UFS Explorer data recovery software for restoring lost files from an unbootable operating system or for cases when running the operating system is undesirable.